sierramcarter7/Group-Project/README.md

 # MIST 4610-Project1-Group1

 The event manager can use an event management system to ensure smooth operations.
-Our Event Management Database is designed to Improve efficiency.Administrative tasks such as ticket sales, bookings, booking location, etc., are automated, making event planning more streamlined.
-Ourdatabse will also aid in Better decision making  Allows managers to obtain insight regarding vendor availability, attendee demographics, etc. which can help managers adjust marketing when needed.
-Additionally managers can easily track revenue coming in from attendees, generate reports for top-spending attendees, etc. Lastly multi-user access can allow multiple vendors, organizers, ticketing partners, etc. to access the database while maintaining data integrity.
+Our Event Management Database is designed to improve efficiency.
+Administrative tasks such as ticket sales, bookings, booking location, etc., are automated, making event planning more streamlined.
+Our database will also aid in Better decision making, allowing managers to obtain insight regarding vendor availability, attendee demographics, etc., which can help managers adjust marketing when needed.
+Additionally, managers can easily track revenue coming in from attendees, generate reports for top-spending attendees, etc. Lastly, multi-user access can allow multiple vendors, organizers, ticketing partners, etc., to access the database while maintaining data integrity.

 ##  Database